‘Lonesome Soldier’ Review

 Is Big Oil Untouchable?

-Washington (ONGC) Analysis | May 15, 2023 by Noreen Wise, Founder & CEO of Our New Green Culture; Image Credit: AdobeStock
+Washington (CAR) Analysis | May 15, 2023 by Climate Journalist Noreen Wise; Image Credit: AdobeStock

 As the sun rose on Puerto Rico September 20, 2017, Hurricane Maria made landfall in the southeastern coastal city of Yabucoa.
 The devastating Category 4 superstorm brought pounding rains, massive storm surge, and ferocious winds with sustained gusts of 155 mph.
 Maria thrashed and pounded the beleaguered island for hours until all that remained was a shattered mass of destruction.